ljatynu/TrustworthyCPI/README.md

 ## Cite us

-If you found this work useful to you, please our paper:
+If you found this work useful to you, please cite our paper:

 ```
 @article{XXX,